-(2) When the applicant is unable to provide proof of application for a SSN for a newborn, the applicant must provide the SSN or proof of application for a SSN at the next recertification or within six months following the month the baby is born, whichever is later.
-When the applicant is unable to provide a SSN or proof of application for a SSN at that point, the county agency shall determine if the inability to do so meets good cause provisions as specified in paragraph (C)(2) of this rule.

-(C) What happens when an applicant or recipient refuses or fails to provide a SSN?

-(1) The county agency shall explain to applicants and participants that refusal or failure without good cause to provide a SSN will result in disqualification of the individual for whom a SSN is not obtained.
+- (2) When the assistance group is unable to provide proof of application for a SSN for a newborn, the assistance group must provide the SSN or proof of application for a SSN at the next recertification or within six months following the month the baby is born, whichever is later.
+When the assistance group is unable to provide a SSN or proof of application for a SSN at that point, the county agency shall determine if the inability to do so meets good cause provisions as specified in paragraph (D) of this rule. - (C) What happens when an applicant or recipient refuses or fails to provide a SSN without good cause? - (1) The county agency shall explain to applicants and participants that refusal or failure without good cause to provide a SSN will result in disqualification of the individual for whom a SSN is not obtained.
 This disqualification applies to the individual for whom the number is not provided and not to the entire assistance group.
-The earned or unearned income of an individual disqualified for failure to comply with this requirement shall be treated as described in paragraph (B) of rule 5101:4-6-13 of the Administrative Code.
+The earned or unearned income of an individual disqualified for failure to comply with this requirement shall be treated as described in paragraph (B) of rule 5101:4-6-13 of the Administrative Code. - (2) In order for a disqualified assistance group member to regain eligibility, they must supply the county agency with the required SSN. - (D) How is good cause for failure to comply with the requirement to apply for or provide an SSN determined? - (1) In order to determine if good cause exists for failure to comply with the requirement to apply for or provide the county agency with a SSN, the county agency is to consider information provided by the assistance group, SSA and the county agency. - (2) Documentary evidence or collateral information that the assistance group member has applied for a SSN or made every effort to supply SSA with the necessary information to complete an application for a SSN is to be considered good cause for not complying timely with the requirement.